kumarshreshtha/clove/README.md

 # Clove

 Clove is an automatic differentiation engine with a pytorch autograd like api and the ability to toggle numerical computation backends.
-It supports higher order backward-mode (vjp), forward-mode (jvp) and mixed mode autodiff[^1].
+It supports higher order backward-mode (vjp), forward-mode (jvp) and mixed mode autodiff[^*].

 Clove also implements a jax like functional differentiation module to take derivatives of arbitrary python functions.

-[^1]: forward and mixed mode are currently under development </font>
+[^*]: forward and mixed mode are currently under development </font>

 Computations can be performed with specific backends :